tigergraph/ecosys/tutorials/GSQL.md

        gadmin status #should see all services are up.
 ```

-For those impatient, load the sample data from tutorial/gsql folder and trigger your first query.
+For the impatient, load the sample data from the tutorial/gsql folder and run your first query.
 ```python
    cd tutorial/gsql/
    gsql 00_schema.gsql  #setup sample schema in catalog